 Step 2: Job Hunting

-After passing my certification exam (Yeah!), I was ready to start job hunting – Step 2.
+After passing my certification exam (Yeah!), I was ready to start job hunting.
 Since I did not have a specialty area, I was able to focus on location.
-So I applied for jobs in family practice, pediatrics, urgent care, acute care/hospitalist, long-term care, rehab, and specialty care both in the clinic and in the hospital.
-I spent the majority of my day searching the internet for job postings, completing applications on hospital websites and job sites, downloading my resume and cover letters, and emailing recruiters for three weeks!
+I applied for jobs in family practice, pediatrics, urgent care, acute care/hospitalist, long-term care, rehab, and specialty care both in the clinic and in the hospital.
+The majority of my day was spent searching the internet for job postings, completing applications on hospital websites and job sites, downloading my resume and cover letters, and emailing recruiters for three weeks!
 I probably applied for 100 different positions.
 I was contacted by about 10 recruiters for an initial telephone screening, asking things like what was I looking for, why did I chose their hospital/clinic, what relevant experience did I have, and salary expectations.
 The recruiters would take my resume and the screening information to their respective managers or doctors to see if they wanted to pursue the hiring process further with me.
-After all of this was done, I was offered three interviews.
+The result of all of this?
+3 interview offers.
 Only three interviews: 3 out of 100.
 3% return.
 Not good.

 I couldn’t understand it.
-Why weren’t more employers interested in hiring me?
-It’s not like I was a new grad.
-I had relevant job experience in both a specialty clinic and primary care.
-I had experience teaching nursing students.
-I did not yet realize that new grads were actually set up better than me.
+Why weren’t more employers looking to hiring me?
+I was re-entering the healthcare workforce – it’s not like I was a new grad.
+I had relevant job experience in both a specialty clinic and primary care, as well as experience teaching nursing students.
+However, I did not yet realize that new grads were actually set up better than me.

 Step 3: Interviews

-Since I was going to be relocating to a new state, my first set of interviews were via telephone or video call.
-These conversations with physicians and office managers were a great opportunity to learn more about the position, the patient population, hours, ancillary services available, physician support, etc. Be sure to come prepared with questions you want to know about to make sure the job is a good fit.
-Do not bring up the topic of salary on the first call, but be prepared to answer if they bring it up.
+In addition to re-entering the healthcare workforce, I was also relocating to a new state.
+As a result, my first set of interviews were via telephone or video call.
+These conversations with physicians and office managers were a great opportunity to learn more about the position.
+Be sure to come prepared with questions you want to know about to make sure the job is a good fit.
+Do not bring up the topic of salary on the first call, but be ready to answer if they bring it up.
 Do your research.
-Talk to other NPs you know well or look online at a few websites to get an idea of the average for the state, local area, and specialty area.
+Talk to other NPs you know well.
+You can also look online at a few websites to get an idea of the average for the state, local area, and specialty area.

-My first job offer was from a small clinic, and they invited me for an onsite visit but did not offer to pay for my flight.
-The offer was lower than average and the benefits were minimal (which after having to pay for insurance for my family actually made the offer $10,000 lower).
+My first job offer was from a small clinic, for an onsite visit, but no offer to pay for my flight.
+The offer was lower than average and the benefits were minimal.
 In negotiations, I asked for a higher salary but the only change was that the end of the year productivity bonus became a signing bonus.
-I felt pressured by the manager to sign a contract for a year before visiting the clinic and meeting my co-workers.
+I felt pressured by the manager to sign a contract for a year before even visiting the clinic.
 Talk about a red flag!
 Ultimately, I graciously thanked him for the offer (because it still is an offer), explained that I did not think it would work for my family, and moved on.
-But, I was very nervous about not getting another job offer.

 My second two interviews were much different.
 These positions were for clinics that were part of a larger hospital system.
 They made arrangements and covered expenses for my flight, hotel, and rental car.
-I even had a welcome bag and information on the local area waiting for me when I checked in.
-My itinerary included a full day of touring the clinics, meeting staff, a catered lunch in the office, and dinner with the providers at the end of the day.
-This gave me a great opportunity to ask more questions related to the job, but also inquire about the area, schools, recreation, etc. I got to meet my co-workers and their families at dinner and get to know everyone even more.
-We talked over dinner, telling stories, laughing and having a great time.
+My itinerary included a full day of touring the clinics, meeting staff, lunch in the office, and dinner with the providers.
+This gave me a great opportunity to ask more questions related to the job, but also inquire about the area.
+I got to meet my co-workers and their families at dinner and get to know everyone even more.
 Although the job offer was not even extended at this point, I knew that not only the job but the people I would work with were great.
-Very professional, yet personable, and much different than my first experience.
 My advice – trust your gut.
 If something doesn’t feel right, then it probably isn’t right.
 No one should feel pressure to sign a contract for a job before even visiting the clinic and meeting co-workers.

 Step 4: Negotiation

-After the job offer is extended, it is time to negotiate terms of your employment.
-I am by no means an expert, but advise that you read some articles about negotiating and get prepared because most employers expect you to.
+After you receive a job offer, it is time to negotiate terms of your employment.
+I am by no means an expert, but advise that you read some articles about negotiating.
+Be ready, because most employers expect you to negotiate.

 Step 5: Getting Credentials

 But even with this exception, I still had challenges to face.
-Two of the physicians I had worked with had died, two others had retired, and another one had moved to a new job.
+Two of the physicians I had worked with had died, two had retired, and another had moved.
 Yikes!
 What was I going to do?!
-Through the human resources department and social media, I was able to track down two physicians who agreed to be references (albeit 10-year-old references), and overall it was a great chance to catch up with old colleagues.
+Through the HR department and social media, I was able to track down two physicians to be references.
+Overall, it was a great chance to catch up with old colleagues.

-So my journey into re-entering the workforce as an NP after 10 years was challenging and took a lot longer than I thought it would.
-In hindsight, I wish I had worked a little throughout those years to keep my NP certification active and to remain current in practice.
+My journey into re-entering the healthcare workforce as an NP took a lot longer than I thought it would.
+In hindsight, I wish I had worked a little throughout those years to keep to remain current in practice.
 It would have made getting a job and getting credentialed much easier.
 I feel very blessed to have this job opportunity and to be working with my collaborating physician.
 And I hope others can learn from my experience and return to work with more ease.